Task Forces & Working Groups

 The first meeting of the Working Group was held on April 17, 2019 and has since evolved into a Black Homeownership Collaborative, which officially launched an initiative to help create 3 million net new Black homeowners by 2030.

 There’s a historic opportunity to modernize the CRA and improve the lives of millions of Americans.
 On May 20, the OCC issued its final CRA rule just six weeks after the end of the comment period on the Notice of Proposed Rulemaking (NPR) and amid the worst health and economic crisis of our lifetimes.
 Our formal comment letter on the CRA NPR stated, “we have no idea how severely the pandemic will impact our economy, the financial system and communities throughout the nation.
 Committing resources to regulatory initiatives that do not directly support our national response to the COVID-19 pandemic is a dangerous distraction.”

-NHC’s CRA Task Force will work with the Federal Reserve Board and Federal Deposit Insurance Corporation to develop effective CRA modernization that we hope will ultimately be adopted by future leadership at the OCC.
+NHC’s CRA Task Force will work with the Federal Reserve Board, OCC and Federal Deposit Insurance Corporation to develop effective CRA modernization that we hope will ultimately be adopted by all bank regulators.